Spain says France to take in Aquarius ship migrants - Journal du Cameroun

-Madrid said Saturday it has accepted an offer from France to take in migrants from the Aquarius rescue ship following a turbulent week surrounding the stricken vessel.
+Madrid said Saturday it has accepted an offer from France to take in some of the 630 migrants from the Aquarius rescue ship following a turbulent week that saw Italy spurning people plucked from the Mediterranean.

-The boat, which is due to arrive in Spain on Sunday morning with more than 600 people on board, has been the heart of a major migration row between European Union member states.
+The boat, which is due to arrive in Spain on Sunday morning, has been the heart of a major migration row between European Union member states.

-“The French government will work together with the Spanish government to handle the arrival of the migrants”, Spain’s deputy prime minister Carmen Calvo said in a statement.
+“The French government will work together with the Spanish government to handle the arrival of the migrants”, Spain’s deputy prime minister Carmen Calvo said.

-“France will accept migrants who express the wish to go there” once they have been processed in Valencia, the statement said.
+“France will accept migrants who express the wish to go there” once they have been processed in Valencia, a statement said.

+Prime Minister Pedro Sanchez meanwhile thanked French President Emmanuel Macron for his gesture, saying it was “exactly the kind of cooperation Europe needs” at this hour.

+In Valencia, preparations were underway to welcome the worn-out travellers after their long ordeal.
+A huge banner was put up at the port saying “Welcome home” in various languages including Catalan, the local language, and Arab.

 Chartered by a French aid group, the vessel rescued 629 migrants including many children and pregnant women off Libya’s cost last weekend.